 Years ago in 1980, when the great pianist Bill Evans passed away suddenly, Humphrey Lyttelton paid tribute to him on his radio programme “The Best of Jazz” by playing a number of tracks featuring him.
 I didn’t really know much about Bill Evans at the time – I was only 17 then – but one track that Humph chose has been imprinted on my mind ever since, and it’s one of those pieces of music that I listen to over and over again.

-The track is On Green Dolphin Street, as recorded in 1958 by the great Miles Davis sextet of the time that featured himself on trumpet, John Coltrane on tennor sax, Julian “Cannonball” Adderley on alto sax, Jimmy Cobb on drums, Paul Chambers on bass and Bill Evans on piano.
+The track is On Green Dolphin Street, as recorded in 1958 by the great Miles Davis sextet of the time that featured himself on trumpet, John Coltrane on tenor sax, Julian “Cannonball” Adderley on alto sax, Jimmy Cobb on drums, Paul Chambers on bass and Bill Evans on piano.
 This is the same band that played on the classic album Kind of Blue, one of the most popular and also most innovative jazz records of all time, which was recorded a bit after the recording of On Green Dolphin Street.
 I love Kind of Blue, of course, but I think this track is even better than the many great tracks on that album (All Blues, Flamenco Sketches, Blue in Green, etc).
 In fact, I’d venture the opinion – despite certainty of contradiction – that this is the greatest Jazz recording ever made.

 On Green Dolphin Street was suggested to Miles Davis the band’s leader by the saxophonist Cannonball Adderley.
 It was the theme tune from a film from the late 1940s.
 It’s also the title of a more recent very fine novel by Sebastian Faulks.

 I think the Miles Davis version demonstrates his genius not only as a musician himself but also as a bandleader.
 On Green Dolphin Street definitely bears the Miles Davis hallmark, but it also manages to accommodate the very different styles of the other musicians and allows them also to impose their personality on it.
 This is done by having each solo introduced with a passage with the rhythm section playing a different, less propulsive, 3/4 time behind it.
 This allows each musician to set out their stall before the superb rhythm section kicks into a more swinging straight-ahead beat (although it still keeps the 3/4 feel alongside the 4-4, courtesy of brilliant drumming by Jimmy Cobb) and they head off into their own territory.
 As the soloists hand over from one to the other there are moments of beautiful contrast and dramatic tension, especially – and this is the reason why Humph picked this one in 1980 – when Bill Evans takes over for his solo from Cannonball Adderley.
 He starts with hesitant single-note phrases before moving into a richly voiced two handed solo fully of lush harmonies.
-It’s amazing to me to hear how the mood changes completely and immediately when he starts playing.
+It’s amazing to me to hear how the mood changes completely and immediately when he starts playing, and it always sends shivers down my spine.

 Not that the other soloists play badly either.
-After Bill Evans short but exquisite prelude, Miles Davis takes over on muted trumpet, more lyrical and less introspective than in Kind of Blue but still with a moody, melancholic edge.
+After Bill Evans’s short but exquisite prelude, Miles Davis takes over on muted trumpet, more lyrical and less introspective than in Kind of Blue but still with a moody, melancholic edge.
 He’s followed by John Coltrane’s passionately virtuosic solo which floods out of him in an agonized stream which contrasts with Miles’ poised simplicity.
 By contrast, Cannonball Adderley is jaunty and upbeat, sauntering through his solo up to that wonderful moment where he hands over to the piano.
 Then Miles Davis takes over again to take them to the conclusion of the piece.

 I’m not into League tables for music, but this is definitely fit to put up alongside the greatest of them all…